-We understand how the ancient Babylonian calendar works because their eclipse records agree with modern computer simulation data for those eclipses.
-There are hundreds of eclipse records from ancient Babylon between 747 BCE and the first century.
-About 200 of them also have the time of day based on their water clocks whose smallest unit of time was four minutes (= 1/360 of one day).
-Using computers and the formulas of astronomy to compute the time of those eclipses that were time-stamped by the ancient astronomers, John M. Steele has published papers showing that the accuracy of their water clocks averaged eight minutes for the time of those eclipses!!
-The only way that all that data could work out so precisely is that modern scholars have certainly proved that we know the dates of the ancient Babylonian calendar except for some one day possibilities based on rain or clouds hindering the sighting of the new crescent.
+We understand how the ancient Babylonian calendar worked because their eclipse records agree with modern computer simulation data for those eclipses.
+There are hundreds of eclipse records from ancient Babylon preserved on clay tablets between 747 BCE and the first century.
+A little less than 200 of them also have the time of day based on their water clocks.
+Using computers and the formulas of astronomy to compute the time of those eclipses that were time-stamped by the ancient astronomers, we know how the ancient Babylonian calendar worked.